sercankulcu/sercankulcu.github.io/_pages/about.md

 });
 </script>

-Learn about my teaching experience, materials, and educational contributions. <button onclick="location.href='teaching'"> 📚 Go to Teaching </button>
+Learn about my <button onclick="location.href='teaching'"> 📚 teaching </button> experience, materials, and educational contributions.

-Check out the small apps and games I've developed with Javascript in my free time. <button onclick="location.href='apps'">📱 Apps</button>
+Check out the small <button onclick="location.href='apps'">📱 apps</button> and games I've developed with Javascript in my free time.

-Explore my CV to learn about my education, professional experience, and skills. <button onclick="location.href='cv'">📄 Resume</button>
+Explore my <button onclick="location.href='cv'">📄 resume</button> to learn about my education, professional experience, and skills.

-Discover my curated collection of bookmarks, featuring useful resources and interesting content. <button onclick="location.href='bookmarks'">🔖 Bookmarks</button>
+Discover my curated collection of <button onclick="location.href='bookmarks'">🔖 bookmarks</button>, featuring useful resources and interesting content.

-Read my blog posts where I share insights, experiences, and ideas on various topics. <button onclick="location.href='posts'">📝 Blog Posts</button>
+Read my <button onclick="location.href='posts'">📝 blog posts</button> where I share insights, experiences, and ideas on various topics.

 **Note:** If any licensed content is found on the website, please don't hesitate to contact me via the links on the left-hand side.
 You can be sure that any related content will be quickly removed within 24 hours.